 How Common Is Dual Diagnosis In Georgia?

 According to the National Institute on Drug Abuse, around 8 million Americans have a dual diagnosis.
-While the number is less than the national number of people who either have just mental illness or just substance abuse, it is still significant.
+While the number is less than the number of people who either have just mental illness or just addiction, it is significant.
+In a state like Georgia, which presents difficulties for people with mental illness, finding dual diagnosis treatment can be challenging.

 How To Choose A Dual Diagnosis Program In Georgia

-You can easily identify a high-quality treatment center in Georgia by being aware of the following qualities.
+Deciding which treatment facility you would like to pursue treatment at can be overwhelming.
+You can identify the right treatment center in Georgia for you or your loved one by being aware of the following qualities.

 Dual Diagnosis Programs